-The National Assessment Program Literacy and Numeracy (NAPLAN) assesses all Australian students in Years 3, 5, 7 and 9 in reading, writing, numeracy and language conventions (spelling, grammar and punctuation).
+The National Assessment Program Literacy and Numeracy (NAPLAN) assesses all Australian students in Years 3, 5, 7 and 9.
+NAPLAN is made up of four test areas (or “domains”):

-The NAPLAN tests are intended to provide information to parents about the literacy and numeracy achievements of their children, and be used by teachers to support and inform their judgement about how to assist students to improve their learning outcomes.
+The NAPLAN tests are intended to provide information to parents about the literacy and numeracy achievements of their children, and inform teaching and learning to improve student outcomes.

 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

 Individual student results are made available to families and schools via an individual student report.
 If your child participated in the NAPLAN test, this report will indicate how your child has performed in relation to other students in the same year group, and against the national average and the national minimum standards.